velodremo/All-of-the-traffic-Lights/README.md

 ## Introduction and Usability
-This project RL agent for traffic light control using the SUMO traffic simulation engine.
+RL agent for traffic light control using the SUMO traffic simulation engine.

 Training and Inference should be performed using the provided Dockerfile-s only.
 Full Training is available only with the TraCI Docker image, since no collisions information is supplied via libsumo.
 TraCI GUI was tested only on our on machine - running gui inside docker will require some more setup steps.

 #### Use Instructions
  1. Build image from one of the provided dockerfiles.
- 2. Run bash in a container with this directory mounted to "/AI_project"
+ 2. Run bash in a container with this directory mounted to `/AI_project`.
- 3. Run "cd /AI_project"
+ 3. Run `cd /AI_project`.
  4. Run the train_model.py script with one of the provided example configurations or you own configuration json file.
  3. logs will be automatically saved to the logs directory